Char D2: Description

 Like with the Char D1 there was a crew of three, but the radio-telegraphy operator sat to the right of the driver instead of the commander, and the antenna, of the ER52 set, has been moved to a position next to him.
 To make room a hull machine-gun was absent.
 This new configuration had been demanded to create a roomier fighting compartment.
 Two command vehicles, series numbers 2016 and 2049, had a second antenna on the left to serve their ER51 long range set.
 The engine power was increased considerably to 150 hp by installing a Renault V-6 9.5 litres motor, but as the weight increased to 19.75 (just below the twenty tonne limit) instead of the intended 15.5 metric tonnes, the gain in maximum speed was only to 23 km/h.
 The gear box had four speeds.
 Four fuel tanks together holding 352 litres allowed for a range of a hundred kilometres.
 The wading capacity was 120 centimetres, a trench of 210 centimetres could be crossed, an obstacle eighty centimetres high or a slope of 50% climbed.
 The hull had a fixed 7.5 mm machine-gun low in the glacis on the right side.

-The commander was the sole occupant of the APX1 turret, acting also as gunner and loader for the 47 mm SA34 gun, which had a limited anti-tank capacity, and the optionally coaxial 7.5 mm Châtellerault machine-gun.
+The commander was the sole occupant of the APX1 turret, acting also as gunner and loader for the 47 mm SA 34 gun, which had a limited anti-tank capacity, and the optionally coaxial 7.5 mm Châtellerault machine-gun.
 The gun could fire two types of ammunition: a HE (High Explosive) called the Obus D with a shell weight of 1250 gramme and a muzzle velocity of 490 m/s; and an APHE (Armour-Piercing High Explosive), the Obus B Modèle 1932, with a shell weight of 1410 gramme, an explosive charge of 142 gramme and a muzzle velocity of 480 m/s.
 It rendered an armour penetration of just about 25 millimetres at a distance of a hundred metres, barely enough to be effective against light armoured vehicles.